 435.00You save 39.00

 Shipping available to:

-India, Australia, Austria, Bangladesh, Bhutan, Brazil, Bulgaria, Canada, China, Denmark, Egypt, Finland, France, Germany, Hong Kong, Indonesia, Ireland, Italy, Japan, Kuwait, Malaysia, Mauritius, Mexico, Nepal, Netherlands, New Zealand, Oman, Pakistan, Qatar, Saudi Arabia, Singapore, South Africa, Spain, Sweden, Switzerland, Thailand, Turkey, United Arab Emirates, United Kingdom, United States
+India, Australia, Austria, Bangladesh, Bhutan, Brazil, Bulgaria, Canada, China, Denmark, Egypt, Finland, France, Germany, Hong Kong, Indonesia, Ireland, Italy, Japan, Kuwait, Latvia, Malaysia, Mauritius, Mexico, Nepal, Netherlands, New Zealand, Oman, Pakistan, Qatar, Saudi Arabia, Singapore, South Africa, Spain, Sweden, Switzerland, Thailand, Turkey, United Arab Emirates, United Kingdom, United States

 Product Details: Saffron nutrition facts

 Saffron is one of the highly prized spices known since antiquity for its color, flavor and medicinal properties.
 It is the dried \"stigma\" or threads of the flower of the S. crocus plant.
 The plant is a bulbous perennial plant that belongs to the family of Iridaceae of the genus, Crocus and known botanically as Crocus sativus.